ZelphirKaltstahl/german-exercises/deutsch-uebungen-en.md

 ## Exercise

-Insert either _haben_, _sein_ or _werden_ into the following phrases.
+**Assignment:** Insert either _haben_, _sein_ or _werden_ into the following phrases.

-1. Gestern \shortgap wir in der Bahn kontrolliert worden.
+1. Gestern \ShortBlankText{sind} wir in der Bahn kontrolliert worden.

 	**English:** Yesterday they checked our tickets in the train.

-2. \shortgap Sie schon Ihre Verwandten besucht?
+2. \ShortBlankText{Haben} Sie schon Ihre Verwandten besucht?

 	**English:** Did you already visit your relatives?

-3. Für das neue Semester \shortgap sich schon viele Studenten angemeldet.
+3. Für das neue Semester \ShortBlankText{haben} sich schon viele Studenten angemeldet.

 	**English:** Many students already signed up for the new semester.

-4. Die Hausaufgaben \shortgap bereits gelöst.
+4. Die Hausaufgaben \ShortBlankText{sind} bereits gelöst.

 	**English:** The homework is already done.

-5. In der Kaufhalle \shortgap viele Menschen.
+5. In der Kaufhalle \ShortBlankText{sind} viele Menschen.

 	**English:** There are many people in the supermarket.

-6. \shortgap der Weihnachtsmann dieses Jahr kommen?
+6. \ShortBlankText{Wird} der Weihnachtsmann dieses Jahr kommen?

 	**English:** Will Santa come this year?

-7. Am Donnerstag \shortgap wir die Klausur geschrieben haben.
+7. Am Donnerstag \ShortBlankText{werden} wir die Klausur geschrieben haben.

 	**English:** On Thursday we will have written the exam.

-8. Vorheriges Jahr \shortgap die Firma bereits pleite.
+8. Vorheriges Jahr \ShortBlankText{war} die Firma bereits pleite.

 	**English:** Last year the company was already bankrupt.

-9. Vorheriges Jahr ist die Firme bereits pleite \shortgap.
+9. Vorheriges Jahr ist die Firma bereits pleite \ShortBlankText{gewesen}.

 	**English:** Last year the company has already been bankrupt.

-10. Um 16:00 \shortgap der Zug schon unterwegs sein.
+10. Um 16:00 \ShortBlankText{wird} der Zug schon unterwegs sein.

 	**English:** At 16:00 the train will have been on its way already.

-## Exercise

-**Assignment:** Insert either _haben_, _sein_ or _werden_ into the following phrases.

-1. Es \shortgap sehr viele Menschen in Berlin.
+11. Es \ShortBlankText{sind/waren} sehr viele Menschen in Berlin.

 	**English:** There are many people in Berlin.

-2. Gestern \shortgap es geregnet.
+12. Gestern \ShortBlankText{hat} es geregnet.

 	**English:** Yesterday it was raining.

-3. Am Montag \shortgap ich Eis gegessen.
+13. Am Montag \ShortBlankText{habe} ich Eis gegessen.

 	**English:** On Monday I've eaten ice cream.